watsonwork/watsonwork-developer-docs/guides/get_action_context.md

 # Get action context information

-The App needs access to the ActionContext via ActionToken to provide corresponding configuration page with the specific action context.
+If you have registered a Client action handler callback for your App, then when your App is called through this callback, it will receive an action handler context token.
+Your App needs to use this token with this API to extract the proper action context.

 ### Path
 ```